-As cost of travel Cij travel times between i and j are used.
 Travel times are computed in seconds.
-As cut-off value 15 minutes is used for the mode walking, this means that destination that are further away then 15 minutes walking time are not considered in the calculation of the index.
+As cut-off value 15 minutes is used for the mode walking, this means that destination that are further away then 15 minutes are not considered in the calculation of the index.
 The sensitivity parameter defines how accessibility changes with increasing travel time.
 As the sensitivity parameter is decisive when measuring accessibility, GOAT allows you to adjust them.
 The following graphs show the influence of the sensitivity parameter on accessibility.

 In order to classify the accessibility levels that were computed for each grid cell, a classification based on quintiles is used.

 The following example illustrates how the gravity-based heatmap is computed.
 The travel times are calculated for each grid cell to the concerning destination on the street network.

 For one grid cell the calculation could be done as in the following examples:

 Uniform sensitivity parameter: Varying sensitivity parameter for Hypermarket:

 In the first case we want to calculate the accessibility to groceries in 15min (β=300000).
 This means the sensitivity parameter is the same for every category of grocery.

 In the second case we calculate the accessibility to groceries in 15min (β=300000 and β=400000).
 This means the sensitivity parameter depends on the categories of grocery.
 For this example, we used β= 400000 for the type of grocery hypermarket and β= 300000 for discount supermarket and supermarket.